mpinter/vpm-text/README.md

 The only source of errors comes from conflicting versions in the privateImports set (naturally, since everything else within the node is a subset of it).
 The only action available to us during the dependency tree resolution is the choice of version for a given package.
 In our proofs, we will often make the decision non-deterministically, since we have already proven the NP-completeness of this problem in general.

+The only borderline ..
+Since we do not allow for multiple versions of the same package on a single level (meaning - as two separate dependecies for the same package), we can't really model the situation where a single packageTODO..
+To our knowledge, this kind of practice was never a part of any of the publicly used NPM packages.

 The characteristics we set out to formally prove are as follows.
 First and foremost TODOHERE induction over the available steps or actions in both of the models.
 TODOequivalence TODOinstallation of both v2 and v3

 #### Peer dependency model